How to Find a Mortgage Broker or Bank Loan Officer for Your Home

 Mortgage brokers are professionals who are paid a fee to bring together lenders and borrowers.
 They usually work with dozens or even hundreds of lenders, not as employees, but as freelance agents.

 Think of mortgage brokers as scouts.
 They find and evaluate home buyers, analyzing each person's credit situation to determine which lender is the best fit for that person's needs.
 The broker submits the home buyer's application to one or more lenders in order to sell it and works with the chosen lender until the loan closes.
 A good mortgage broker can find a lender for just about any type of credit.
+If you have the right mortgage broker, make sure you ask them the right questions.

 The mortgage broker working to secure your loan is earning a fee for the transaction and the better deal they achieve for a lender, the more they are paid.
 Don't be too anxious to disclose to a broker the interest rate you are willing to accept--let them tell you what terms they can secure.
 Shop around to make sure the terms are reasonable.
 Many of the mortgages companies that advertise online are mortgage brokers.